warbe-maker/VBA-Component-Management/README.md

 ```vb
 Const HOSTED_RAWS = vbNullstring
 ```
-3. Make sure the Workbook (its dedicated folder respectively) resides in the configured [_Serviced Development and Test Folder_](#basic-folders-configuration) and is opened from there.
+The _Update_ service is provided when the Workbook is opened.

 #### Enabling the _Synchronization_ service
+The _Synchronize VB-Project_ service is performed when the Workbook is opened from within the configured [_Serviced Synchronization Target Folder_](#configuration) and all the [preconditions](#serviced-or-not-serviced) are meet
 1. Download and import the _[mCompManClient.bas][3]_ which serves as the link to the CompMan services.
 2. In the Workbook module copy the following:
 ```vb